marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 ScalabilityScales per city as neededScales broadly but not usefully for tours

-The only case for a national campaign is if you're building general awareness without a specific tour anchor.
+The only case for a national campaign is if you are building general awareness without a specific tour anchor.
 For tour prep, city-level wins every time.

 Beyond Tour Prep: Building Markets You Want to Crack

-Here's the most underused application of YouTube geo-targeting: running campaigns in cities you haven't toured yet to figure out where you should tour next.
+Here is the most underused application of YouTube geo-targeting: running campaigns in cities you have not toured yet to figure out where you should tour next.

-Run 60-90 day campaigns in 5-10 cities you're considering for a future routing.
-Spend $5-8/day per market.
+Run 60-90 day campaigns in 5-10 cities you are considering for a future routing.
+Spend $5-8 per day per market.
 Watch the Spotify streaming data from those cities.
-At the end of the window, the cities where your streaming numbers climbed the most are where real fans exist — and those are the markets worth booking.
+At the end of the window, the cities where your streaming numbers climbed the most are where real fans exist -- and those are the markets worth booking.

 This flips the traditional touring model on its head.
 Instead of booking shows and hoping for an audience, you build the audience and then book the shows.
 The financial risk of touring drops significantly when you have streaming data telling you which markets are ready.